-CARA Creation Date: 09-Dec-202 Activity: Other Activity Name: Year 6 - Who Do You Think We Are Activity Scope: This generic template is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
-The CARA planner must be used in conjunction with this guideline for the specific school context, considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.
-Depending on the scope of this activity, other risk assessments may be required when planning.
-Curriculum activities encompassing more than one CARA guideline must comply with the requirements of all CARA guidelines appropriate to the activity.
-For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.
-For activities conducted off-site, schools must comply with the School excursions and international school study tours procedure.
-For activities conducted as part of representative school sport programs, schools should consult with Queensland School Sport .
-Use the CARA risk matrix (located on the CARA planner ) to determine the inherent risk level of the activity before any control measures are put in place.
+CARA Creation Date: 29-Nov-20 Activity: Other Activity Name: Year 6 - Who Do You Think We Are?
+Activity Scope: This generic template is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
+The CARA planner must be used in conjunction with this guideline for the specific so context, considering additional risks, hazards and controls and including environment equipment and student considerations.
+Depending on the scope of this activity, other risk assessments may be required who Curriculum activities encompassing more than one CARA guideline must comply with requirements of all CARA guidelines appropriate to the activity.
+For activities conducted at a non-Department of Education venue, and/or when external expertise, request written risk assessment advice and attach it to this C For activities conducted off-site, schools must comply with the School excursions a international school study tours procedure.
+For activities conducted as part of representative school sport programs, schools sl with Queensland School Sport .
+Use the CARA risk matrix (located on the CARA planner) to determine the inherent risk I the activity before any control measures are put in place.
 Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Students investigate the impact of migration on Australia and, more specifically, the suburb of West End by: - Interrogating secondary sources related to assigned migrant group Mapping businesses country of origin Take photographs on iPads Writing about the value of migrant contributions to Australia Preparing a digital presentation detailing migrant contributions.
-Inherent Risk Level: Medium Inherent Risk Level Description: Some chance of an incident and injury requiring first aid Start Date: Monday, 24 January, 2022 End Date: Friday, 09 December, 2022 On School Grounds: No Is parental permission required for this activity?
+Inherent Risk Level: Medium Inherent Risk Level Description: Some chance of an incident and injury requiring first aid Start Date: Tuesday, 28 January, 2025 End Date: Friday, 12 December, 2025 On School Grounds: No Is parental permission required for this activity?
 Yes